studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/forms/introduction/index.md

 To handle errors in a uniform way, `ngx-forms` provides the `NgxErrors` directive approach that will unify all error handling with either the default or a custom defined error component.

-Last but not least, the `SaveOnExit` flow of `ngx-forms` allows for a quick and simple solution to the often re-occuring "save-before-you-exit" flow that is common amongst complex form implementation
+Last but not least, the `SaveOnExit` flow of `ngx-forms` allows for a quick and simple solution to the often re-occuring "save-before-you-exit" flow that is common amongst complex form implementation.